MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ## Reward Adjustments

-All encounter chest rewards are overwritten with high-stat armor, specializing on on a specific stat per a weekly rotation.
+All encounter chest rewards are overwritten with high-stat armor, specializing on a specific stat per a weekly rotation.
 All challenge chest rewards are overwritten with **any** adept weapon from the raid.

 ---

 # Spoils Chest {#end}
-Weapons that have been obtained from the raid prior can be purchased here.
-The first weapon purchase per week is guaranteed Deepsight Resonance, per week on an account-wide lockout.
-Subsequent purchases have no chance, if any, to be Deepsighted.
+Weapons and armor that have obtained from the raid can be purchased here.
+The first weapon purchase per week is guaranteed to have Deepsight Resonance, on an account-wide lockout.
+Subsequent purchases during the lockout have no chance, if any, to be Deepsighted.